ROBERT PHELPS "CHIP" MOODY

 Oswald, who provided Hix his first big news story nearly 40 years prior.

-and CBS-TV, and a respected and endeared sports anchor for KRLD-TV/AM and
+Cowboys on radio and CBS-TV, and a respected and endeared sports anchor

+in Dallas.
 He was 51 years old.
-Glieber had battled a fluctuating weight problem
+Glieber had battled a fluctuating

-for many years, and it likely did irreparable damage to his heart.
+weight problem for many years, and it likely did irreparable damage to

 Russ reflects on Frank: "Needless to say, working with a network sportscaster such as Frank was quite an honor.
 He was a class act, on and off the air and brilliant in knowledge of his craft.
 I marveled at his frantic schedule, flying all over the country to meet job schedules and never missing a sportscast...for us or CBS.
 I also remember wondering if he was doing too much, always pressing the clock."